eclipse-ibeji/freyja/adapters/service_discovery/file_service_discovery_adapter/README.md

 The File Service Discovery Adapter retrieves service URIs from a config file.
 This is intended for use in testing scenarios or as a backup service discovery adapter if other service discovery adapters fail to retrieve a URI.

+## Service Discovery ID Format

+There is no required format for service IDs for this adapter.
+The adapter will use the requested IDs to look up the service from the config.
+If using this adapter as a fallback for other service discovery adapters, it's recommended to use config keys which exactly match the IDs expected by the primary adapter(s).
+The default config for this adapter matches with the format expected by the [Chariott Service Discovery Adapter](../chariott_service_discovery_adapter/README.md).

 ## Configuration

 This adapter supports the following configuration settings: